-Know the demographics of your website and thoroughly study your audience; that way, you can create content suited not only to them but also to the right affiliate offer.
-One of the best tools to check the demographics of your website is “Google Analytics”.
+Know the demographics of your website and thoroughly study your audience; that way, you can create content suited to them and the right affiliate offer.
+One of the best tools to check the demographics of your website is “Google Analytics.”
 It is free and accurate.
 Do check it out!

 Occasionally provide useful content free-of-charge